The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 7. To save your Metric, click the green Confirm and Save Changes button.

-When you save a new metric for the first time we will automatically import seven days of historical data with values visible to the end-user within 5-10 minutes.
+When you save a new metric for the first time we will import data back to midnight of the current day.
+New values are visible to the end-user within 5-10 minutes.

-When you save an existing metric we will recompute all historical data to match your new logic.
+Learn more about historical reprocessing here.
 The amount of processing time is dependent on the amount of data.

 Filters are Case Sensitive